Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A sniper T-Doll with exposed mechanical joints who speaks with chūnibyō mannerisms, is formerly known as KSVK in Girls' Frontline, and is the protagonist of the Halting Station time-limited event.
+A sniper T-Doll with exposed mechanical joints who speaks with chūnibyō mannerisms, is formerly known as KSVK in Girls' Frontline, and is the protagonist of the Halting Station event.
 Immediately after the conclusion of Sojourners of the Glass Island, the Doll commune led by Ullrid begins to clear the power plant of hostiles with the intention of seeking refuge at the plant.
-Dushevnaya agonises over the decision of whether or not she should remain with the commune, and upon asking Ullrid whether there was anything she could do to repay the commune's hospitality, Ullrid suggests that she ask around to see if there are any Dolls that require her assistance.
-While together on a supplies run, Lotta expresses to Dushevnaya her desire to restart the experimental farm beneath the power plant, and later while assisting Balthilde in securing a forklift from the underground facility, Dushevnaya reveals Lotta's wish to Balthilde.
-While initially doubtful that such a plan could ever come to fruition, Balthilde devises a plan to reactivate the facility's mechanism for lowering Collapse radiation after Dushevnaya shares experiment records she incidentally obtained from the power plant's servers.
+Dushevnaya agonises over the decision of whether or not she should remain with the commune, and while together on a supplies run, Lotta expresses to Dushevnaya her desire to restart the experimental farm beneath the power plant.
+While initially doubtful that such a plan could ever come to fruition, Balthilde devises a plan to reactivate the facility's mechanism for lowering Collapse radiation.
 As the pair attempt to reactivate the device, a defence automaton is activated and identifies the Dolls as intruders, however the automaton is promptly destroyed as Ullrid arrives at the scene.
-With the device now able to be reactivated, Ullrid expresses her wish for Dushevnaya to remain with the commune, to which she subsequently assents.